supervisely-ecosystem/roads-annotated/README.md

 ## Overview

- `roads_annotated` is an example project with annotated roads, with 10 images in it.
+ `roads_annotated` is an example project with annotated road scenery, with 10 images in it.

 ![](https://i.imgur.com/2W6DIFm.jpg)